MadalinaFrant/movie-recommendation-system/README.md

 # Movie Recommendation System

 ## Overview
 This project implements a **Movie Recommendation System** in Java, featuring a minimal web-based interface.
-Users can input their movie preferences, including likes, dislikes, preferred actors, genres, directors, and time periods.
+Users can input their movie preferences, including likes, dislikes, preferred actors, genres, and directors.
 Based on this input, the system generates recommendations, supporting two modes:

 1. **Classic Recommendation**: A single user's preferences are considered to generate recommendations.
 2. **Movie Night**: Two users enter their preferences, and recommendations are tailored to accommodate both.